hackedpassword/UltimaV-tileset/README.md

 What should stand out the most is that you don't see hex tiles, only "square" tiles.
 This is an intended and tricky effect to mimic the original looks of the 1988 game.

 There's a slight intermix of sprite tilesets, mostly PC version.
-I wanted to use the Apple ][e version but those sprites are far too low quality, maybe in another tileset.
+I wanted to use the Apple ][e version but those sprites are far too low quality so I believe the PC version is my goto.

-It's only the beginning.
-Give this mod a star :star: if you like the retro concept!
+This mod could use a star :star: to show support of the unique retro concept!